From the Federal Trade Commission (FTC) —

 Contact Pinnacle CPA Advisory Group

-If you need help with your personal or business taxes, contact the experts at Pinnacle CPA Advisory Group.
+Tax season is right around the corner.
+If you need any kind of accounting or tax help, contact the experts at Pinnacle CPA Advisory Group.
 Reach us by calling our office at (614) 942-1990, sending email to firstname.lastname@example.org, or just fill out the Contact form on this website at cpaagi.com/contact.